Decision2016/bls-sign/README.md

 Counting on all participants to combine the secret might be impractical, and therefore sometimes the threshold scheme is used where any k of the parts are sufficient to reconstruct the original secret.

 ![alt text](https://i.gyazo.com/b07cf212338f79f9e8863166fd19e7b9.png)

+### Examples

+You can see examples in the test.js file